benhoyt/benhoyt.github.com/writings/index.md

 <h2 id="y2022">2022</h2>

+* [Tools I use to build my website](/writings/tools-i-use-to-build-my-website/) describes how I build `benhoyt.com` with GitHub Pages, Jekyll, a simple HTML+CSS layout, Sublime Text, and Sublime Merge.
+(August)
 * [Modernizing AWK by adding CSV support](/writings/goawk-csv/) discusses why and how I added proper CSV support to GoAWK, my POSIX-compatible AWK interpreter.
 (May)
 * [Prig](/writings/prig/) is for Processing Records In Go.
 It's a text processing tool like AWK, but it uses Go as the scripting language.
 (February)
 * [Go version performance](/writings/go-version-performance/) charts how much the performance of Go has improved from version 1.2 through to 1.18 -- in its compiler, runtime, and libraries.
 (February)